-Corn silk tea is a powerful diuretic that should be used with caution.
+Corn silk tea is a powerful diuretic, and like the herbs listed above, they should be used with caution.
 All diuretics can cause imbalances in the body affecting the available salts and minerals required for good health.
 Never use strong diuretics if you have heart problems unless advised to do so by your healthcare professional.

 A simple recipe for corn silk tea is as follows: Steep 1 tablespoon of dried silks in a cup of just boiled water for 5 minutes.
 Take three times a day but not before bedtime or you will be getting up throughout the night.